M5 motorway: Construction

 Cementation and Leonard Fairclough built the section from Tredington, Gloucestershire to Brookthorpe-with-Whaddon, being £9,998,163, with the contract awarded on 25 April 1969, of 12.5 miles.
 Work started in May 1969.

 Strensham to Piff's Elm was planned to open in May 1970, but there were defects in the asphalt, that had to be removed.
 It opened on Tuesday 16 June 1970, when the A38 through Tewkesbury was finally bypassed.
 Nicholas Ridley, Baron Ridley of Liddesdale, the Conservative candidate, and incumbent MP, for Cirencester and Tewkesbury gave a speech at the unofficial opening ceremony.
-Tewkesbury Borough Council had wanted an official opening ceremony, but the Ministry of Transport had told them not to, to not draw attention to the upcoming election.
+Tewkesbury Borough Council had wanted an official opening ceremony, but this was prohibited by the Ministry of Transport as the purdah period was in force ahead of the 1970 General Election later that week.
 Nonetheless the borough council arranged an opening ceremony, with a ceremonial motorcade.
 At the Ashchurch roundabout, Nicholas Ridley cut a white ribbon, and drove off in a 1911 Renault vehicle.
 The police escorted the unofficial impromptu motorcade off the motorway.
 Such an event had been restricted by the Ministry of Transport.

 Sydney Green & Sons built the section from Brookthorpe (Junction 12, B4072) to Alkerton, Gloucestershire (Junction 14, A4096 Stroudwater Interchange), being 6.25 miles.
 Work started in late June 1969.
-The section openedbon Tuesday 6 April 1971 at 12pm, with section north from A4019 Junction at Junction 10 Piff's Elm Interchange.
+The section opened on Tuesday 6 April 1971 at 12pm, with section north from A4019 Junction at Junction 10 Piff's Elm Interchange.

 Central crash barriers were added to the Gloucestershire section in late 1973.

 For the section north of Almondsbury, Kier had an office on Wickwar Road in Falfield.
 Kier had a £1.6m contract to build 19 bridges and structures.

 The 'Filton Bypass' was a two-lane section built for Gloucestershire County Council, which was not built as the M5.
 Work began in May 1960, planned to take 15 months, built by Sydney Green & Sons.
 It opened on Friday 31 May 1963, and cost £500,000, from Cribbs Causeway to theAlmondsbury A38 roundabout, being two and a quarter miles.
 Widening began June 1966, costing £250,000, built by a consortium of Alfred McAlpine and Leonard Fairclough, with the contract awarded in May 1965.

 Avonmouth to Cribbs Causeway was four and a quarter miles.
 The £3,673,429 contract was awarded in February 1967.
 Five miles opened on Thursday 28 August 1969, by a junior minister, costing £4.5m in total.